Yangkai-Hong/5003-R/README.md

 # Statistic

-Using R language & Statistical methods to predict Akt and mTor protein.
+Using R language & Statistical methods to predict substrate of Akt and mTor.